jasonHKU0907/ML_atrial_fibrillation_detected_after_stroke/README.md

     Model construction & training

 - Evaluation and Visualization

-  Feature analysis
+  - Feature analysis
-  Data & Model visualization
+  - Data & Model visualization

 - Deploy

-  This contains the pretrained weights for five xgboost models (5-fold crossvalidation) You can cusotomize the input.csv with specified values of predictors and run xgb_deploy.py to generate a output.csv file with predicted probabilities
+  This contains the pretrained weights for five xgboost models (5-fold crossvalidation).

+  You can cusotomize the input.csv with specified values of predictors and run xgb_deploy.py to generate a output.csv file with predicted probabilities
   - ECG PR intervel
     - recommended range: [120 - 240] (based on quantile 0.01 - 0.99 in CNSR-III)